yago-xd/connect-four/README.md

 ⚪⚪⚪⚪⚪⚪⚪
 ⚪⚪⚪⚪⚪⚪⚪
 ⚪⚪⚪⚪⚪⚪⚪
-⚪⚪⚪⚪🟡⚪🔴
+⚪⚪⚪🟡🔴⚪🔴
 Your move
-Enter the column number to make a move: 5
+To undo your last move, type 'undo' (without quotes) Enter the column number to make a move: 4
 You have made your move
-You placed at Column 5
+You placed at Column 4
 Time taken for this move: 0s
 ----------------
  1 2 3 4  5 6 7